Skip to main content

 {

-Log.Fatal(ex, "An unhandled exception occured during bootstrapping");
+Log.Fatal(ex, "An unhandled exception occurred during bootstrapping");

 }